miladyboy/wingman/tasks/Tasks.md

 - [ ] Add login/signup with google. *ux*
 - [ ] Improve prompt engineering: better responses, shorter texts, and suggestions to naturally split long messages into 2–3 parts. *important*
 - [ ] Add a custom nickname to the thread based on the initial message and image. *(Small) (Fix)*
-- [ ] Fix optimistic image preview bug (see tasks/20240608-fix-optimistic-image-preview.md)
+- [ ] When I add images in the web or send a new message, we should scroll to the bottom.
+- [ ] I should be able to send a photo without a text message. *bug*

 # Doing
-- [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.
+- [ ] The loading animation isn't starting as soon as I send my images.
+It should also start optimistically.

 # Done
 - [x] Implement streaming API.